Decentralised-Autonomous-Institutions/Rust-UHI-Server/docs/status.md

 8. Implement integration tests for end-to-end flows
 9. Update API documentation with OpenAPI specification
 10. Prepare for Phase 2: EUA and HSPA development

+## Recent Implementation Highlights

+1. **Status Checking Flow Implementation**:
+   - Implemented bidirectional synchronization between OrderService and FulfillmentService
+   - Added state validation in FulfillmentService with a proper state machine
+   - Updated status handlers to use the service layer
+   - Implemented automatic state mapping between order states and fulfillment states
+   - Added comprehensive unit tests for the status flow

+2. **Service Integration Improvements**:
+   - OrderService now depends on FulfillmentService for status checking
+   - FulfillmentService maintains state consistency with OrderService
+   - Status updates propagate bidirectionally between orders and fulfillments
+   - Service interfaces follow consistent patterns and error handling

+3. **Handler Layer Updates**:
+   - Status handlers now use OrderService for processing
+   - Handlers properly propagate errors to HTTP responses
+   - Clear separation of concerns with handlers only interacting with services